Dulce de leche Baked Mini Cheesecakes. Take the 2 tins of condensed milk and pierce 2 holes in the top of each tin.

 (this step is to reduce the risk of the tins exploding during the cooking process) Place tins of condensed milk into a large deep saucepan with water surrounding them.
 The water should come up to he top of the condensed milk tins but not lap over the rim (otherwise you will get water into the holes).
 Bring the water to simmer and cook the tins for 4 hours.
 Keep adding water to the saucepan so the water remains level with the tops of the tins (you know just ever now and then don't get too uptight about it).

 After 4 hours turn off the heat, allow to cool and then remove the tins from the saucepan.
+This dulce de leche should keep for 1 week in a clean air tight container in the fridge until required.
 Flip-Flops Cake Recipe from Betty Crocker.
 Slutty Brownies.
 Now I don’t want to over sell this, so I’m going to be conservative and simply say, that these are… The Best Brownies In The WORLD.

 I know, big statement.
 They’re called Slutty Brownies because they’re oh so easy, and more than a little bit filthy.
 They’re best served warm from the oven, with good quality vanilla ice cream (devastatingly I didn’t have any in the freezer this time, so I guess I’ll just have to make them again).
 They take about 45mins to make, including baking time.
 The ultimate comfort food, whipped up within the hour.
 You will need… 1 Box of cookie mix, 1 Box of brownie mix, 2 Eggs, MarsBar Melts.
 There are two reasons you'll fall in love with these MarsBar Melts 1.